-Do you intend to backup files from devices (such as Windows, macOS or Android) on a remote network to a local (or a network) drive?
+Do you intend to backup files from devices (such as Windows, macOS, Linux or Android) on a remote network to a local (or a network) drive?

 SyncBack Touch, with SyncBackPro/SE, provides a convenient and efficient way to transfer files from a remote device to a local drive over the internet.
 This article focuses on the settings and options that need to be configured in order to establish a secure connection between your Source and Destination and to backup/synchronize your files.